Rich Dudes│How Arnold Schwarzenegger Flexed His Way to a Nine-Figure Net Worth

 Next, he and a professional bodybuilder buddy decided to capitalize on the trend of European styles sweeping the nation.
 They started a European bricklaying company in LA and employed up to 16 of their closest friends.
 Not bad for a 24-year-old who barely spoke English.

-By 25—just five years after arriving in the U.S.—Arnold was a millionaire, a four-time Mr. Universe, the youngest Mr. Olympia in history, a real estate mogul, and an entrepreneur with two businesses.
+By 25—just five years after arriving in the U.S.—Arnold was a millionaire, four-time Mr. Universe, the youngest Mr. Olympia in history, a real estate mogul, and an entrepreneur with two businesses.
 All of this before he became a Hollywood movie star and a household name synonymous with strength and badassery.

 Lights, camera, action hero